 Codeine Birth Defects

-A new study conducted by the Centers for Disease Control and Prevention (CDC) analyzed the use of codeine and other opioid drugs in expecting mothers during the first trimester of pregnancy, and found a significantly increased risk of giving birth to babies with the following adverse congenital abnormalities:
+A new study conducted by the CDC analyzed the use of codeine and other opioid drugs in expecting mothers during the first trimester of pregnancy, and found a significantly increased risk of giving birth to babies with the following adverse congenital abnormalities: